 CENTRE OF EXCELLENCE FOR ABORIGINAL HEALTH

-Aboriginal knowledge informing new practices in our healthcare system
+Aboriginal knowledge informing new practice in our healthcare system

-Our aim is to improve health outcomes for Aboriginal and Torres Strait Islander people by listening to their needs and providing a culture of zero racism in all healthcare settings.
+The overall aim of Purruna Trruku is to improve health outcomes for Aboriginal and Torres Strait Islander community by listening to their needs and providing a culture of zero racism in all healthcare settings.

 Purruna Trruku will support the wider healthcare system by providing timely and effective healthcare, including earlier detection, educating the workforce, updating policies and providing culturally safe, appropriate treatment to the Aboriginal and Torres Strait Islander community.

 Statistics show that 61% of all Aboriginal and Torres Strait Islander deaths for the period 2014-2018 could have been prevented through appropriate treatment.
 Barriers such as unaffordability, physical distance, language barriers, trust and long waiting times has resulted in 30% of Aboriginal and Torres Strait Islander people who require a health service do not access the service available.
 Appropriate, timely treatment would also see a reduction in hospitalisations and the burden of chronic disease while promoting an increase in the overall Aboriginal and Torres Strait Islander social and emotional wellbeing.